0xSero/partisia-docs/docs/pbc-fundamentals/bridging-byoc-by-sending-transactions.md

 ```SOL
 deposit(bytes21 destination, uint amount)
 ```
-bytes21 is the receiving PBC address decoded to bytes, amount is ETH converted to Wei, minimum amount is 0.1 ETH
+NB. bytes21 is the receiving PBC address decoded to bytes, amount is ETH converted to Wei, minimum amount is 0.1 ETH
 2. The deposit oracle nodes on PBC reads and signs the deposit
 3. x BYOC twins are minted on PBC by [ETH Deposit](https://browser.partisiablockchain.com/contracts/045dbd4c13df987d7fb4450e54bcd94b34a80f2351)
 4. x ETH are added to the balance PBC account B